symbiotic-data/symbiotic-data.github.io/testsuite/README.md

 Just to be clear, `AvailableTopics` is a mapping of _topics_ (usually type names) to _sizes_.

 If `Peer B` disagrees with the topics or sizes, it'll throw an error, and reflect that error back to `Peer A` so it can explode loudly as well.
-If all is well, then `Peer B` will tell `Peer A` to start:
+If all is well, then `Peer B` will tell `Peer A` to start, with the subset of `Peer A`'s topics actually in use for this session:

 ```
  ________                   ________